shijunz/softintrin-avx2/README.md

     163328    4/9/2025    6:14:47 AM  G:\BUILDS\ToyPathTracer.git\Cpp\Windows\Release\ToyPathTracer.exe
     185344    4/9/2025    6:14:50 AM  G:\BUILDS\ToyPathTracer.git\Cpp\Windows\x64\Release\ToyPathTracer.exe

+For comparison, the unmodified ARM64EC-built binary using the SDK's reference implementation of soft intrinsics results in a considerably larger executable:

+    206336   4/10/2025    6:50:38 AM  G:\BUILDS\ToyPathTracer.git\Cpp\Windows\ARM64EC\Release\ToyPathTracer.exe

 On a Windows on ARM device - such as Surface Pro X, Surface Pro 9, Surface Pro 11 - run each of the 4 binaries produced (in theory you installed Visual Studio 2022 on your ARM device directly and can just press F5 on each).
-What you should find, for example, on a Snapdragon X based Surface Pro 11, is that the 32-bit x86 binary renders at about 7 frames per second in CPU mode, the 64-bit x64 binary renders at about 9 frames per second in emulation (I'm testing on latest Windows Insider Canary build), and both the ARM64EC and ARM64 builds render at about... wait for it...
+What you should find, for example, on a Snapdragon X based Surface Pro 11, is that the 32-bit x86 binary renders at about 7 frames per second in CPU mode, the 64-bit x64 binary renders at about 9 frames per second in emulation (I'm testing on latest Windows Insider Canary 278xx builds), and both the ARM64EC and ARM64 builds render at about... wait for it...
 0.5 frames per second, or 2 seconds per frame.
 That is the reference implementation of soft intrinsics in the SDK.

 Thankfully, that reference implementation was specifically designed to be extensible, as most every soft intrinsic is implemented as a #define macro to re-map the intrinsic to a different function exported by SOFTINTRIN.LIB.
 This is the key to how this new implementation layers on top, it simply uses an #undef to unmap each macro and replaces with a new faster implementation.